CLI Reference

 stax top

-Snapshot the top-N functions of the current run.
+Snapshot the top-N functions or target-span names of the current run.
 See Inspecting a Run.

 text